10 steps to train employees to work with AI: a detailed guide for business

 Step 4.
 Developing the training program

 Break the program into modules: AI and machine learning basics, prompt engineering, and practical industry cases.
-Use a mix of formats: short video lectures, interactive simulations, and masterclasses from in-house experts.
+Use a mix of formats: short video lectures, interactive simulations, and master classes from internal experts.
 Add sections on the ethics and risks of using AI.
-Discuss cases of misuse and ways to prevent prompt-injection attacks.
+Discuss misuse cases and ways to prevent prompt injection attacks.

 Step 5.
 Preparing training materials

-Create guides and checklists: how to phrase prompts for ChatGPT, how to analyze the model's output.
-Include real company data (anonymized) so employees see practical value.
-Set out clear instructions on information security and confidentiality when working with AI.
+Create guides and checklists: how to write prompts for ChatGPT, how to analyze model outputs.
+Include real company data (anonymized) so employees can see practical value.
+Document clear information security and confidentiality instructions for working with AI.

 Step 6.
 Running pilot training

-Pick a small group — for example, the sales department or the call center — and test the program.
-Collect feedback: what is clear, what is hard, which tools cause problems.
-Measure the effects: productivity growth, shorter training time, the number of new AI ideas.
+Choose a small group, such as sales or a call center, and test the program.
+Gather feedback: what is clear, what is difficult, and which tools cause problems.
+Measure the results: productivity gains, shorter training time, and the number of new AI ideas.

 Step 7.
 Scaling to the entire workforce

-After refining the materials, roll out training across the entire organization, taking into account the schedules and workloads of different departments.
-Use a blended format: online modules for theory, offline workshops for complex tasks and strategic discussions.
-Motivate employees: introduce gamification elements.
+After revising the materials, roll out training across the organization, taking into account the schedules and workloads of different teams.
+Use a blended format: online modules for theory, in-person workshops for complex tasks and strategic discussions.
+Motivate employees by adding gamification elements.

 Step 8.
 Integrating AI into work processes

-After training, provide access to AI tools directly within work applications (CRM, ERP, email) — the "learning in the flow of work" concept.
-Implement a checklist before launching any AI solution: security review, bias testing, data audit.
+After training, provide direct access to AI tools inside work applications (CRM, ERP, email) - the concept of learning in the flow of work.
+Introduce a checklist before launching any AI solution: security review, bias testing, and data audit.

 Step 9.
 Evaluating effectiveness and adjusting the program

-Measure the ROI of training: track changes in performance, service quality, turnover, and motivation.
-Use AI analytics: platforms can automatically collect course completion data and issue improvement recommendations.
-Adjust the program based on data: add new modules, remove ineffective ones, and introduce additional cases.
+Measure training ROI by tracking changes in performance, service quality, turnover, and motivation.
+Use AI analytics: platforms can automatically collect course completion data and provide improvement recommendations.
+Adjust the program based on the data: add new modules, remove ineffective ones, and introduce additional cases.

 Step 10.
 Support and continuous development

-Build a microlearning system: short on-demand lessons, pop-up hints, and mobile apps for reviewing material.
-Roll out AI coaches: virtual assistants can answer employee questions 24/7 and adapt to their learning style.
-Foster a culture of continuous learning: run hackathons, AI days, group discussions, and experience sharing.
+Build a microlearning system: short on-demand lessons, pop-up tips, and mobile apps for reviewing materials.
+Introduce AI coaches: virtual assistants can answer employee questions 24/7 and adapt to their learning style.
+Foster a culture of continuous learning: hold hackathons, AI days, group discussions, and knowledge sharing.

 10-step checklist